peteroupc/html3dutil/doc/H3DU.Math.md

 #### Parameters

 * `l` (Type: Number)<br>
-    X-coordinate of the point where the left clipping plane meets the near clipping plane.
+    X coordinate of the point where the left clipping plane meets the near clipping plane.
 * `r` (Type: Number)<br>
-    X-coordinate of the point where the right clipping plane meets the near clipping plane.
-(If l is greater than r, X-coordinates increase leftward; otherwise, they increase rightward.)
+    X coordinate of the point where the right clipping plane meets the near clipping plane.
+(If l is greater than r, X coordinates increase leftward; otherwise, they increase rightward.)
 * `b` (Type: Number)<br>
-    Y-coordinate of the point where the bottom clipping plane meets the near clipping plane.
+    Y coordinate of the point where the bottom clipping plane meets the near clipping plane.
 * `t` (Type: Number)<br>
-    Y-coordinate of the point where the top clipping plane meets the near clipping plane.
-(If t is greater than b, Y-coordinates increase upward [as they do in WebGL when just this matrix is used to transform vertices]; otherwise, they increase downward.)
+    Y coordinate of the point where the top clipping plane meets the near clipping plane.
+(If t is greater than b, Y coordinates increase upward [as they do in WebGL when just this matrix is used to transform vertices]; otherwise, they increase downward.)
 * `near` (Type: Number)<br>
     The distance from the "camera" to the near clipping plane.
 Objects closer than this distance won't be seen.

 This value should be greater than 0, and should be set to the highest distance from the "camera" that the application can afford to clip out for being too close, for example, 0.5, 1, or higher.
 * `far` (Type: Number)<br>
     The distance from the "camera" to the far clipping plane.
-Objects beyond this distance will be too far to be seen.<br><br>This value is usually greater than "near", should be greater than 0, and should be set so that the absolute ratio of "far" to "near" is as small as the application can accept.<br><br> (Most WebGL implementations support 24-bit depth buffers, meaning they support 16,777,216 possible values per pixel, which, in the usual case that "far" is greater than "near", are more spread out toward the far clipping plane than toward the near plane due to the perspective projection.
+Objects beyond this distance will be too far to be seen.<br>This value is usually greater than "near", should be greater than 0, and should be set so that the absolute ratio of "far" to "near" is as small as the application can accept.<br> (Most WebGL implementations support 24-bit depth buffers, meaning they support 16,777,216 possible values per pixel, which, in the usual case that "far" is greater than "near", are more spread out toward the far clipping plane than toward the near plane due to the perspective projection.
 The greater the ratio of "far" to "near", the more the values spread out, and the more likely two objects close to the far plane will have identical depth values.)

 #### Return Value